February 28, 2025

 In an era of rapid globalization and intricate supply chains, organizations in physical operations play a pivotal role in keeping the global economy running smoothly and efficiently.
 However, incidents of commercial trailer theft and cargo theft pose significant challenges to companies across physical operations.

-According to the latest Supply Chain Risk Trend report, cargo theft is on the rise, increasing by 17% in the second quarter of 2023, compared to the second quarter in 2022, with major theft hotspots occurring across California, Texas, Florida, and Illinois.
+In the first quarter of 2024, cargo theft incidents in the U.S. rose by as much as 46% compared to the same period in 2023, totaling 925 reported cases.
 As shortages in labor and supply chains persist, it’s important for organizations to take proactive measures to mitigate risk and operational disruption.

 Organizations can become vulnerable to trailer theft due to a variety of factors such as increased demand or limited security measures.
 Here’s a closer look at the leading drivers of theft:

-Changing or strained supply chain logistics: New vulnerabilities to your assets are exposed when supply chain logistics are strained or undergoing strategy rehauls.
+New vulnerabilities to your assets are exposed when supply chain logistics are strained or undergoing strategy rehauls.
 For example, high demand for products can often lead to an escalation in theft due to increased shipping traffic.
 Alternatively, strained or disrupted supply chain logistics can lead to idled shipments—according to FreightWaves, idled shipments are becoming increasingly targeted by thieves, since they see shipment backlogs as lucrative theft opportunities.
-Supply chain innovations such as friendshoring, nearshoring, and vertical integration may also pose a risk for asset theft if an organization lacks robust security protocols that are not yet established and time-tested.
+Supply chain innovations may also pose a risk for asset theft.
+In fact, research shows that as much as 95% of physical operations leaders are looking to operational tactics such as onshoring, nearshoring, or friendshoring to increase supply chain predictability and efficiency.
+If an organization lacks robust security protocols that are not yet established and time-tested, they may be at greater risk of trailer theft.

-High value goods: Certain products inside trailers are more commonly targeted for theft due to their value, high demand, or ease of resale.
-In 2023, the top commodities that are targeted include food and beverages, electronics, solar power generation equipment, and automobile supplies and parts.
+Certain products inside trailers are more commonly targeted for theft due to their value, high demand, or ease of resale.
+In 2024, the top commodities that are targeted include vitamins and supplements, alcoholic beverage shipments (primarily liquor), and over-the-counter skincare products.
 Metal wiring, power tools, heavy machinery, and construction materials are also attractive to thieves due to their high resale value and relatively low resale regulations.
 According to a report from the U.S. Department of Justice, scrap metal in particular can be considered a high value target for thieves due to ongoing and universal demand for supplies within the metal market.
 Pharmaceuticals and chemicals are also frequent targets due to high demand for controlled substances.

 Commercial cargo and utility trailer theft can be carried out through various methods, and thieves often employ different strategies to successfully execute their theft operation.
 Here are some common methods of commercial cargo and trailer theft: